kubesphere-retired/ks-website/blog/advanced-2.0/en/admin-quick-start.md

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716113050.png)

 1.6.
-Log out and Sign in with the `user manager` account, then navigate to **Account** and create 4 accounts according to the following table.
+Log out and Sign in with the `user-manager` account, then navigate to **Account** and create 4 accounts according to the following table.
 Please reference the above steps to create these 4 accounts.

 |Account Name|Cluster Role|Responsibility|
 |---|---|---|